This is your business. Define the rights and obligations of your co-founders and investors from the start.

 Your business is going to grow.

-A strong Shareholders' Agreement enables your business to easily and fairly adjust the ownerships structure of your corporation, so it can grow and adapt without you giving up control.
+Enable your corporation to easily and fairly adjust the ownerships structure so it can grow and adapt without you giving up control.

 Minimize conflict between shareholders.

-Ensure that all shareholders understand the rules for owning a piece of your company, including how to buy, sell, and transfer shares, as well as how to calculate their value.
+Ensure that shareholders know the rules for owning a piece of your company, like how to buy, sell, and calculate the value of shares.

 Grow without compromising.